RichardByrne95/CI-MS4-TuckIn/README.md

     Points were mostly deducted due to 3rd party libraries causing slowdowns.

-### TODO Further Testing
+### Further Testing

--   Try/except syntax is used to redirect the user to 404.html if anything goes wrong.
+-   Try/except syntax is used to redirect the user if anything goes wrong.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
--   All HTML was auto-formatted using VSCode's built in formatter.
+-   All HTML was formatted using VSCode's built in formatters.

 ## Deployment